 What is a microchip?

 A microchip is a tiny device (about the same size as a grain of rice) that a veterinarian inserts underneath your pet’s skin, usually between the shoulder blades.
-Our veterinarians inserts the chip much like giving an injection, and the process takes only seconds.
-Neither dogs nor cats need to be sedated to receive the microchip, and the microchips are designed to last for the life of your pet.
+Our veterinarians insert the chip much like giving an injection, and the microchips are designed to last for the life of your pet.

 How do microchips work?